The best Sony portrait lenses

 |

-Announced in September 2023, the Tamron 70-180mm f/2.8 Di III VC VXD G2 is the second generation of a popular Sony E-mount telephoto lens (I personally own the V1).
-It retains the fixed aperture of f/2.8, but now has optical stabilisation.
+Announced in September 2023, the Tamron 70-180mm f/2.8 Di III VC VXD G2 is the second generation of a popular Sony E-mount telephoto zoom (I personally own the V1).
+It retains the fixed aperture of f/2.8, but now has optical stabilization.
 Its optical formula comprises 20 elements in 15 groups, including aspherical and low dispersion elements.
 Its autofocus is remarkable for its precision and silence.

 Sigma 70-200mm f/2.8 DG DN OS Sports